leonardgrimm13-netizen/my-business.MC-resourcepacks/README.md

-These are the resource packs for my Minecraft server.
+These are the resource-packs and Plugins for my Minecraft server.

 Name: my-business.MC
 IP: ...-...-...(coming soon)